Blacepos/tcp_chat/README.md

 ## Potential improvements
 - Instead of using `Arc<Mutex<...>>` to share the list of clients between the listener thread and the communication thread, it would probably be better to use `sync::mpsc::channel` to send the new client object to the communication thread as soon as it is ready.
 - I didn't realize there was a `TcpStream::shutdown` method and was just discarding the steams when a client left.
 Using this might be able to help me remove that unstable `io::ErrorKind::Uncategorized` error in the client's message-receiving thread.
+- `TcpConn` at this point should probably return a custom error type instead of forcing the user to check the `io::ErrorKind` of the errors.
+- Have `TcpConn` wrap the creation of `TcpStream` as well as provide its own listener to return `TcpConn`s.